 Hibiscus Spinderella Rose Mallow

 Tropical looking, but extremely cold hardy.
-Rose of Sharon plants are perfect for backdrops, accents or centerpieces.
+Rose Mallow plants are perfect for backdrops, accents or centerpieces.

 Plant in full sun, at least 6 hours of sun a day, although with afternoon sun you can get away with a little less.
 Plant in soil that has been amended with compost or other organic matter.
 Adding a starter fertilizer or giving a light application of an all purpose liquid fertilizer will help it get off to a fast start.
 We use Starter Plus Bio Tone Organic.
 Although drought tolerant they will perform best with consistent moisture and can tolerate boggy areas.
 Hibiscus die back to the ground every year.
 Cut back dead wood in early spring.
 Hibiscus are one of the last perennials to emerge in spring, sometimes not until mid to late spring.
 They grow quickly though, catching up fast to other perennials.

 Now taking orders for Fresh Holiday Greens – Selected from the highest quality for maximum freshness to be long lasting throughout the holiday season.
 Order now for pickup around November 22.
 Order greens here >>>

 Be up on all the best in gardening, along with great savings with our email newsletter The Garden Gossip!